cdgriffith/Box/README.rst

 ConfigBox
 ~~~~~~~~~

-This module was pulled from my other project, reusables, so it has support for
+This module has support for
 a `ConfigBox`.
 It is based on top of `LightBox` as there are no lists of dicts
 to dive into in a configuration file.